La5te2/ChessAI/Melano.md

 The MCTS root Policy therefore coincides with the network Policy when the simulation cap is zero.

-When an output requires one probability for every index in $\mathcal I_M$, Melano expands the compact root distribution into
+When an output requires one probability for every index in $\mathcal I_M$, the compact root distribution expands to

 $$
 P_{\mathrm{dense}}(i\mid s_0)=